oeb25/msc-thesis/full.md

 > From this we get that $\T_1 = \tinto[\T_2, \T_1](\tinto[\T_1, \T_2](\T_1))$, showing that $\tinto[\T_2, \T_1]$ is the inverse of $\tinto[\T_1, \T_2]$.

 ## Folding analysis {#folding-analysis}
+Having defined folding trees along with its operators and properties, we can begin to apply them in the context of programs.

+The objective of the analysis, is to look at programs through a series of analysis, potentially perform some mutations through annotations, and end up with a new program which is _sound in terms of access described by foldings_.

+To do so, we start by defining the language and semantics in which folding occurs.

 ### Folding-level IR (FIR) {#folding-level-ir-fir}
-In \cref{compilation-stages} we introduced the multi-stage structure of the Mist compiler, and specifically the MIR representation which is a CFG.
-In terms of computing foldings and unfoldings, this is the stage we are concerned with, but instead of considering the full set of instructions and terminators, we consider a smaller variant that focuses much more concretely on _how and what_ places are used and omit the details for performing actual computation or verification.
-The grammar for this smaller language is shown in \cref{figure-fir-grammar}.
+In \cref{compilation-stages}, we introduced the multi-stage structure of the Mist compiler, and specifically the MIR representation (see \cref{mid-level-ir-mir}).
+In terms of computing foldings and unfoldings, this is the stage we are considering.
+However, instead of considering the complete set of instructions and terminators, we consider a smaller variant that focuses much more concretely on _how and what_ places are used and omit the details for performing actual computation or verification.